QUESTION: What are the best outdoor kitchen countertops? There are so many choices. I want something low maintenance and durable. Recommendations?

 So with normal clean-up, granite countertops will look great for years.

 But lets look at other countertop options and design considerations....

 Concrete countertops are also very durable for outdoor kitchens.
 They may scratch and knick a bit easier than granite, but in general will hold up well.
 The problem with concrete is the coloring which has a tendency to fade and turn yellow in the sun.
 If you stick to lighter earth tones though, this isn't as noticeable.

-Soapstone countertops will perform well for an outdoor kitchen too.
-Soapstone is highly resistant to heat and staining.
+Soapstone countertops are a good pick for an outdoor kitchen design.
+Soapstone is highly resistant to heat and staining and will perform well.
 It can be scratched rather easily; however, scratches are easily repaired too.

 You can apply oil to give soapstone that dark shine, but you have to apply it regularly to maintain that look.
 Soapstone is durable though and low maintenance except from a cosmetic standpoint.

 Slate can be considered, but no two slates are alike and the performance characteristics can vary widely.
 Some can be very durable and dense resisting staining and hard use, while others will stain, scratch, crack and cleave.
 So unless you can get some guarantees about the quality of the slate you intend to install, other choices are better.

 Marble can work well too, if you get it honed and don't worry about etching and staining too much.
 Marble is extremely durable and will age beautifully outdoors... especially for those that like the rustic look.
 Here again, normal clean-up is essentially all that is required for years of use.